-Ontario Hydrocarbon and Solution Mining Industry Economic Survey 2007 Preliminary Results
+Ontario Hydrocarbon and Solution Mining Industry Economic Survey 2007 Results:

-Ontario's petroleum and salt solution mining industry includes the following activities:

-- Hyrdrocarbon exploration

-- Natural gas underground storage

-- Salt solution mining

-- Hydrocarbon underground storage associated with the petrochemical refining industry

-These activities provide Ontario consumers with the following:

-- Storage of natural gas imported to Ontario from sources in Saskatchewan, Alberta and British Columbia by pipeline and held in reserve to supplement times of peak demand.
-This becomes very important with the switch from coal to natural gas generation of electricity. - Table salt and industrial salt Ontario is a net exporter of salt produced from salt solution mining - Underground storage caverns of product necessary for Ontario's petrochemical refining industry - A small percentage of Ontario's demand for oil and related products - A small percentage of Ontario's demand for natural gas

-The economic value to Ontario of these activities includes:

-- 700 people directly employed in exploration, production, storage and salt solution mining in Ontario - 100 people in Alberta, Michigan, New York and Ohio depend directly on Ontario's petroleum and salt solution mining industry - Personal total taxable income = \$55 million - Services and goods purchased by the industry = \$127 million - Capital expenditures (in 2007) = \$50 million - Lease payments and royalties paid to land owners = \$4 million - Lease/Land payments to the Crown = \$9 million per year - Municipal Taxes = >\$4 million per year - Industry assets = \$650 million - TOTAL economic value (in 2007) = \$900 million

-The value of production and storage in Ontario in 2007:

-- 110,687 m3 of oil produced = \$52.3 million - 292 million m3 of natural gas = \$82.3 million - 6,900 million m3 of natural gas storage capacity = \$2 billion in value - 3.5 million m3 of hydrocarbon storage capacity = \pm \$2 billion in value
+- 1. Ontario's petroleum and salt solution mining industry includes the following activities: - Hydrocarbon exploration - Natural gas underground storage - Salt solution mining - Hydrocarbon underground storage associated with the petrochemical refining industry - 2.
+These activities provide Ontario consumers with the following: - Storage of natural gas imported to Ontario by pipeline and held in reserve to supplement times of peak demand.
+This is critical for supporting green policies such as replacing coal-fired generation with natural gas generation of electricity. - Table salt and industrial salt Ontario is a net exporter of salt produced from salt solution mining - Underground storage caverns of hydrocarbon product necessary for Ontario's petrochemical refining industry - A small percentage of Ontario's demand for oil and related products - A small percentage of Ontario's demand for natural gas - 3.
+The economic value to Ontario of these activities includes: - 700 people directly employed in exploration, production, storage and salt solution mining in Ontario - 100 people in Alberta, Michigan, New York and Ohio depend directly on Ontario's petroleum and salt solution mining industry - Personal total taxable income = \$55 million - Services and goods purchased by the industry = \$127 million - Capital expenditures (in 2007) = \$50 million - Lease payments and royalties paid to land owners = \$4 million - Lease/Land payments to the Crown = \$9 million per year - Municipal Taxes = >\$4 million per year - Industry assets = \$650 million - TOTAL economic value (in 2007) = \$900 million - 4.
+The value of production and storage in Ontario in 2007: - 110,687 m3 of oil produced = \$52.3 million - 292 million m3 of natural gas = \$82.3 million - 6,900 million m3 of natural gas storage capacity = \$2 billion in value - 3.5 million m3 of hydrocarbon storage capacity = \pm \$2 billion in value